William F. Ruska Library, Worcester Campus

 Becker College Libraries has added a new online journal to our collection – Online Journal of Nursing Informatics.

 The Online Journal of Nursing Informatics (OJNI) is a free, international, professional, refereed publication that focuses on nursing informatics in all practice settings.
 OJNI is committed to addressing the theoretical and practical aspects of nursing informatics as it relates to the art of nursing.
 CINAHL indexes the journal.

 The libraries are continually adding New York Times best-selling fiction to both campus libraries.
 Stop in at either campus library to browse and borrow new titles.

 Follow Becker Libraries's board New Fiction on Pinterest.

 Library Guides are librarian created portals for starting research.
 Guides are organized by subject and contain lists of books, databases, reserve items, and web resources in your field of study.
 Library Guides are a great place to start research and point to the best academic sources to get you started.
 Click here to get started.

-The Libraries have added over 7000 ebooks.
-Ebooks may be checked-out and downloaded to your device or borrow a library iPad.
-Adobe Digital Editions 1.7.1 or higher and Bluefire Reading App are required for offline viewing of most titles.
+The Libraries have added over 7,000 ebooks.
+Ebooks may be checked-out and downloaded to your device, or a library iPad.
+Adobe Digital Editions 1.7.1 or higher and the Bluefire Reading App are required for offline viewing of most titles.